 There is significant competition for both loans and deposits within the Company's trade area.
 Competition for loans comes from other commercial banks, savings banks, credit unions, mortgage brokers, finance companies, insurance companies, and other institutional lenders.
 Competition for deposits comes from other commercial banks, savings banks, credit unions, brokerage firms, and other financial institutions.
-Based on total deposits at June 30, 2011 as reported to the FDIC, the Company has 20.7% of the total deposits in its market area, which is the second largest share behind BB&T. The Company's market area includes Clarke County, Frederick County, Loudoun County and the City of Winchester.
+Based on total deposits at June 30, 2012 as reported to the FDIC, the Company has 6.6% of the total deposits in its market area.
+The Company's market area includes Clarke County, Frederick County, Loudoun County and the City of Winchester.